HomerReid/scuff-em/doc/docs/reference/FAQ.md

 this is discussed in more detail in the
 [<span class=SC>scuff-neq</span>][scuff-neq] documentation.

+# Organizing working directories

-## I'm working on a big project involving multiple calculations on a geometry with various different values of geometric parameters, material properties, and meshing fineness.
++ I'm working on a big project involving multiple calculations on a geometry with various different values of geometric parameters, material properties, and meshing fineness.
 It's getting unwieldy to have all of these `.geo` and `.msh` and `.scuffgeo` files cluttering up my project directory.
 How would you suggest organizing things?

 Here is what I typically do: